Somers Town, London

-Somers Town is an inner-city district in North West London.
+Somers Town is an inner-city district in the London Borough of Camden.
 It has been strongly influenced by the three mainline north London railway termini: Euston (1838), St Pancras (1868) and King's Cross (1852), together with the Midland Railway Somers Town Goods Depot (1887) next to St Pancras, where the British Library now stands.
 It was named after Charles Cocks, 1st Baron Somers (1725–1806).
 The area was originally granted by William III to John Somers (1651–1716), Lord Chancellor and Baron Somers of Evesham.

 Historically, the name "Somers Town" was used for the larger triangular area between the Pancras, Hampstead, and Euston Roads, but it is now taken to mean the rough rectangle centred on Chalton Street and bounded by Pancras Road, Euston Road, Eversholt Street, Crowndale Road, and the railway approaches to St Pancras station.
 Somers Town was originally within the medieval Parish of St Pancras, Middlesex, which in 1900 became the Metropolitan Borough of St Pancras.
 In 1965 the Borough of St Pancras was abolished and its area became part of the London Borough of Camden.